60-seconds to shred fat, build strength, and transform your body.

 So frequent movement build that aerobic engine you once had.
 Your metabolism enjoys the movement too.

 I don’t advocate a low-quality diet.
-That said, if you plan on making a regrettable choice, get some exercise first.
+When you’re going to indulge, get some exercise first.

 Studies show that even a few days of inactivity can generate a significant decline in glucose tolerance and increase in insulin resistance.
 Worse blood sugar control quickly lead to weight gain and diabetes.
 The simple change?
-Move every once-in-a-while and you’re not considered sedentary.
+You could use a natural blood sugar-stabilizing supplement.
+Or just move around every once-in-a-while.

 Of course, putting some effort into physical activity can only help.

-The aftermath of an ambitious workouts may feel good, but evidence favoring everyday movement constantly grows.
+The aftermath of an ambitious workouts may feel good, everyday movement is probably more important.

-You may worry that without a gym session you won’t burn enough calories and gain weight.
+You may worry that without a gym session or long run you won’t burn enough calories and gain weight.

 Reviews on the matter show otherwise: